johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 ## Building with Tailwind

-Each time you make a change in tailwind.config.js you need to make sure your run `npm run build:css` to regenerate a new `src/components/index.css` that is automatically included for the site.
-The css build will happen automatically whenever you do command `npm run start` and start your site but if you are in local develop and site is running, you can run this as separate command and site will hotload the index.css file.
+Each time you make a change in tailwind.config.js you will need to rerun the build process.
+This is done in either `npm run start` or `npm run build` and will generate css that is automatically included for the site.